Shihira/gnome-extension-quicktoggler/README.md

 ## Installation

-Install the plugin by copying the whole folder `quicktoggler@shihira.github.com` to `~/.local/share/gnome-shell/extensions`.

-If you got this extension from source, you have to compile settings schema
-first:
+The best way would be go to <https://extensions.gnome.org/extension/1077/quick-toggler/> for auto download and installation.

+You can also build from source by:

 ```
-cd quicktoggler@shihira.github.com/schema/
+cd quicktoggler@shihira.github.com
-glib-compile-schemas .
+make install
 ```

-And restart GNOME if the extension is not installed.
-You can now enable it in `gnome-tweak-tool`.
+And restart GNOME.
+If the extension is not running, you can now enable it in `gnome-tweak-tool`.

 ## Quick Start